-OBJECTIVES: Empathy and responsible management are vital to ensure good animal welfare.
-Managers and caretakers must be thoroughly trained, skilled and competent in animal husbandry and welfare, and have a good working knowledge of their system and the laying hens under their care
+OBJECTIVES: A high degree of caring and responsible management is vital to ensure good animal welfare.
+Managers and caretakers must be thoroughly trained, skilled and competent in animal husbandry and welfare, and have a good working knowledge of their system and the hens under their care.